Stade Félix Bollaert, Lens, 17.06.1984

 After the cagey and somewhat unexciting start to the match the Nationalmannschaft looked to have settled down first, showing far more urgency than they had offered against Portugal; the midfield was clearly more offensively-minded with the addition of Matthäus and Meier, and it was the latter in particular who quickly made an impression.

 Mircea Lucescu’s side were struggling to retain possession, resorting to hopeful long balls that posed little threat to Schumacher in the German goal.
-At the other end Meier shot narrowly over the bar, the bustling Hans-Peter Briegel shot wide of the target and Völler was unlucky not to get more power on the ball as his snapshot found its way into the arms of Silviu Lung.
-As the half-time whistle the German attack continued to press, with Klaus Allofs testing Lung with a well-struck long-range effort before scuffing wide of the target moments later.
+At the other end Meier shot narrowly over the bar, the bustling Hans-Peter Briegel shot wide of the target and Völler was unlucky not to get more power on the ball as his snapshot found its way into the arms of Lung.
+As the half-time whistle approached the German attack would continue to press, with Klaus Allofs testing Lung with a well-struck long-range effort before scuffing wide of the target moments later.

 As both sides left the field at half-time the Mannschaft clearly deserved their lead, but it could so easily have been more were it not for a number of misdirected shots and the performance of Lung in the Romanian goal, who had very quickly made up for the error that had allowed Völler to score his twenty-fifth minute opener.
 Despite the fact that the Romanians had made little impression up front during the first forty-five minutes, they had shown in their opening game against Spain that they couldn’t be underestimated.

-After what had been a dominant first half where the opposition had largely been limited to long-range pot-shots, Romania’s equaliser could very easily have derailed Jupp Derwall’s side, but after allowing themselves to recuperate they soon rediscovered their rhythm.
+After what had been a dominant first half where the opposition had largely been limited to long-range pot-shots, Romania’s equaliser could very easily have derailed Jupp Derwall’s side, but after allowing themselves to recuperate they quickly rediscovered their rhythm.
 Lung was quick to take the ball at Allofs’ feet after a strong run from Briegel, and a Meier shot from the edge of the box was comfortably held by the Romanian ‘keeper.

-As the game approached the hour mark the German midfield had once again restablished their dominance, and were quick to pressure their opponents whenever they were on the ball.
+As the game approached the hour mark the German midfield had once again reestablished their dominance, and were quick to pressure their opponents whenever they were on the ball.
 Rummenigge, Allofs and Völler were starting to find more space, while sweeper Uli Stielike had started to make a number of runs down the centre.

 However just as it looked as though the Germans has started to assert themselves, out of nowhere came a rare forward move from the Romanians.
-With has back to goal some thirty-five yards out, goalscorer Coraş rolled the ball back to Michael Klein, who dinked a delicate first-time ball into the German box.
+With has back to goal some thirty-five yards out, goalscorer Coraş rolled the ball back to Klein, who dinked a delicate first-time ball into the German box.
 Having turned and made his way into the German penalty area, Coraş chested the ball down brilliantly and had his shot brilliantly slapped away by Schumacher – who up to that point has been a virtual spectator.

-Knowing that a draw would leave them on a precarious two points from two games, Derwall’s side continued to press forward.
+Knowing that a draw would leave them on a precarious two points from two games, Derwall’s side would continue to press forward.
 Meier was replaced by Pierre Littbarski, who was almost immediately into the action as he picked the ball up on the left flank to find Klaus Allofs.
 With the Romanian defenders hanging back and refusing to commit themselves to the tackle, Allofs was allowed to switch back and forth outside the penalty area before dinking the ball towards Rummenigge who was lurking just inside the box.
 A neat first-time touch from the skipper presented Völler with a clear sight on goal, and after steadying himself the Werder Bremen striker tapped a firm right-footed shot into the low right-hand corner of the net with Lung left completely stranded.

 Having regained the lead the Mannschaft continued to threaten the Romanian goal.
 Littbarski was wide of the target after some intelligent approach play by Völler, Rummenigge was even closer after a terrific burst down the right flank, and Allofs’ left-footed effort from a tight angle was brilliantly tipped over the crossbar by Lung.